Speech-Language Pathology Studies

 , ,

-Our students in the medicine, midwifery, and speech-language pathology programs are teaming up with students from other health-related programs to organize an event that is as heartwarming as it is practical: the Teddy Bear Hospital.
+Our students in the medicine, midwifery, and speech-language pathology programs are joining forces with students from other health-related programs to organize an event that is as unique for its warmth as it is for its usefulness: the Teddy Bear Hospital.

 • Overview

-Dis-Lalie is a non-profit organization established in 1998 by and for speech-language pathology students in Montpellier.
-Its mission is to foster relationships between students and speech-language pathology professionals and to make life easier for students.
+Dis-Lalie is a nonprofit organization established in 1998 by and for speech-language pathology students in Montpellier.
+Its purpose is to foster relationships between students and speech-language pathology professionals and to make life easier for students.

 Being a member of Dis-Lalie means fully participating in student life and taking advantage of all the services and activities offered by the association.
-To become a member and access these services, you simply need to pay the annual membership fee, which is set at €11 for the 2019–2020 academic year.
+To become a member and access these services, you must (and that’s all it takes…) pay an annual membership fee, which is set at €11 for the 2019–2020 academic year.

-Dis-Lalie is run by a dedicated executive board and all the student volunteers who pay dues.
-In fact, the association relies entirely on the goodwill, energy, and initiative of speech-language pathology students in Montpellier.
+Dis-Lalie is run by an amazing executive board and all the student volunteers who pay dues.
+In fact, the association survives solely on the goodwill, energy, and initiative of the speech-language pathology students in Montpellier.

 An executive board is elected in October for those who wish to be actively involved in the organization’s activities throughout the year and to ensure consistent energy and cohesion year-round.